Conducting a Technical Screening: Checklist and Questions

 • Passion projects

-Ideally, the best match for your startup should have a solid motivation for becoming an IT professional and a genuine passion for the field.
-A passionate programmer is much more likely to succeed in the workplace than someone who only seeks a paycheck.
+Ideally, the best match for your company should have a solid motivation for becoming an IT professional and a genuine passion for the field.
+A passionate programmer is much more likely to engage in job enrichment efforts than someone who only seeks a paycheck.

 Technical screening is a quick and efficient way to evaluate candidates' hard and soft skills.
 However, you still have to source candidates from tech hubs, job sites, and other platforms.
 Depending on your industry and company size, this can easily take weeks or months.

 Fortunately, there's a way to accelerate the technical screening process — by partnering with Revelo.
-As Latin America's premier tech talent marketplace, we boast over 300,000 IT professionals who have been rigorously pre-tested for their soft skills, technical knowledge, and experience.
+As Latin America's premier tech talent marketplace, we connect clients with a pool of thousands of tech professionals who have been rigorously pre-tested for their soft skills, technical knowledge, and experience.

 Need to source and hire remote software developers?